-Figure 1.
-1956, Price Tower, Oklahoma.
-Frank Lloyd Wright-the proto-type for the eco-tower?
-(Source: courtesy of Emporis/Scott Murphy)
+Figure 2: 1956, Price Tower, Oklahoma.
+Frank Lloyd Wright - the proto-type for the eco-tower? (source: courtesy of Emporis / Scott Murphy)

-Figure 2.
-1984, National Commercial Bank, Jeddah.
-Skidmore Owings & Merrill-a radical environmental response in a hot desert climate.
-(Source: courtesy of Emporis/Wolfgang Hoyt)
+Figure 3: 1984, National Commercial Bank Jeddah.
+Skidmore Owings & Merrill - a radical environmental response in a hot desert climate. (source: courtesy of Emporis / Wolfgang Hoyt)

-In 1984 the firm of Skidmore Owings & Merrill (SOM) built one of the first skyscrapers to truly follow an environmental approach.
-Located in the hot solar extreme of the Saudi Arabian desert, their National Commercial Bank, Jeddah (see Figure 2), introverted the glass curtain wall away from direct solar gain to occupy the 'internal' face of the skyscraper, shielded to the outside by strategically positioned sky gardens cut into each face of the triangular plan (a strategy later employed to even greater effect by Norman Foster in his 1997 Commerzbank tower, Frankfurt).
-Although the aesthetic of the austere, monolithic stone block presented to the outside of the building is not to the liking of some, this introverted glass façade design strategy undoubtedly makes more sense environmentally than an external curtain glass wall in such a hot climate and, the author would argue, gives the building an aesthetic that firmly roots the building in both its desert locale and cultural context.
+each face of the triangular plan (a strategy later employed to even greater effect by Norman Foster in his 1997 Commerzbank tower, Frankfurt).
+Although the aesthetic of the austere, monolithic stone block presented to the outside of the building is not to the liking of some, this introverted glass façade design strategy undoubtably makes more sense environmentally than an external curtain glass wall in such a hot climate and, the author would argue, gives the building an aesthetic that firmly roots the building in both its desert locale and cultural context.

-Perhaps not uncoincidentally, the Islamic culture in which the National Commercial Bank building is set has nurtured other excellent examples of 'environmental' skyscrapers internationally-a rich vein of work including Nikken Sekkei's 1993 Islamic Development bank in the same city of Jeddah and other, unbuilt, examples such as SOM's 2004 Bank of Kuwait proposal.
-Perhaps the best of these 'Islamic' skyscrapers, since it is clearly a tall building that relates to its location culturally as well as environmentally, is BEP Architect's 1984 Dayabumi Complex in Kuala Lumpur (see Figure 3).
+Perhaps not uncoincidentally, the Islamic culture in which the National Commercial Bank building is set has nurtured other excellent examples of 'environmental' skyscrapers internationally - a rich vein of work including Nikken Sekkei's 1993 Islamic Development bank in the same city of Jeddah and other, unbuilt, examples such as SOM's 2004 Bank of Kuwait proposal.
+Perhaps the best of these 'Islamic' skyscrapers, since it is clearly a tall building that relates to its location culturally as well as environmentally, is BEP Architect's 1984 Dayabumi Complex in Kuala Lumpur (see Figure 4).